Welcome to Empowered Recovery Center

 Here we look at some of the elements that may be in an addiction treatment program.

-Detox
+Medical Detox

 Ecstasy withdrawal is not usually harmful.
 However, it can be uncomfortable.
 Individuals may experience exhaustion, brain fog, loss of appetite, anxiety, and depression.
-If you choose a holistic healing program, your medical supervision will treat any co-existing conditions, such as depression or anxiety, which may trigger your drug abuse.
+If you choose a comprehensive healing program, your medical supervision will treat any co-existing conditions, such as depression or anxiety, which may trigger your drug abuse.

-Inpatient
+Inpatient Rehab

 Inpatient programs are recommended for individuals with a history of substance abuse or co-existing mental health conditions.
-If you choose this option, you will live in a safe, residential setting and determine several therapy modalities and 24/7 support.
+If you choose this option, you will live in a safe, residential setting and with several therapy modalities and 24/7 support.

-Outpatient
+Outpatient Rehab

 Outpatient programs enable you to stay at home and fulfill necessary responsibilities while attending treatment.
 This can be an effective option for those with a supportive home environment or a milder form of addiction.